 Believe it or not, many wedding trends are often inspired by Pantone’s ‘Colour of the Year’.

-In 2017 it was green, which saw a huge increase in couples picking arrangements dominated by green foliage.
+In 2017 it was Green, which saw a huge increase in couples picking arrangements dominated by green foliage.
+Similarly, 2018’s ultra-violet has inspired bouquets this summer; and Coral was the colour-scheme of choice in 2019.

 There’s a trend for boho brides choosing big, bright, bold flower crowns or woodland-themed foliage crowns in place of the traditional tiara.